wangcan26/cansoftware/README.md

 # cansoftware
-This is project for learn how to combining cmake , softdesign, c++, google c++ sytle in a unity
+This is project for learning how to combine cmake , softdesign, c++, google c++ sytle in a unity